RLG Company logo Home button

-Extended Producer Responsibility outside of Europe
+Extended Producer Responsibility Outside of Europe

 Extended producer responsibility (EPR) for European producers is often associated exclusively with Europe or the European Union.
 This fact is hardly surprising, as the legislation is very well known at the EU level, where the concept is most mature.
 Prominent elements are the Waste Framework Directive and the product-specific Directives on Waste Packaging, Waste Batteries, or Waste Electrical and Electronic Equipment, among others.